openmrs/openmrs-standalone/README.md

 ## DATABASE CONNECTION STRING

-	jdbc:mysql:mxj://localhost:3316/openmrs?autoReconnect=true&sessionVariables=storage_engine=InnoDB&useUnicode=true&characterEncoding=UTF-8&server.initialize-user=true&createDatabaseIfNotExist=true&server.basedir=database&server.datadir=database/data&server.collation-server=utf8_general_ci&server.character-set-server=utf8
+	jdbc:mysql://127.0.0.1:3316/openmrs?autoReconnect=true&sessionVariables=storage_engine=InnoDB&useUnicode=true&characterEncoding=UTF-8

-The above default database connection string has all in the openmrs mysql default database connection string plus a few additional parameters as explained below:
+The above default database connection string has all in the openmrs mysql default database connection and is used for the MariaDB connection.

-mxj             This is required for the MySQL Connector/MXJ utility which we use for embedding mysql
-				More information about it can be found at: http://dev.mysql.com/doc/refman/5.1/en/connector-mxj.html

-server.initialize-user      	The value of true tells the database engine to create the user account that will be specified
-						    	in the openmrs web database setup.
-This is the account referred to as connection.username & connection.password in the runtime properties file.

-createDatabaseIfNotExist    	The value of true tells the database engine to create the database if it does not exist.

-server.basedir 			    	This is the directory where the mysql database server will be installed.
-The default value
-						    	is a database folder in the current directory where the executable jar file is located.

-server.datadir    		    	This is the dirrectory where mysql stores the database.
-The default value is the data folder
-						    	under the database folder in the current directory where the executable jar file is located.

-server.collation-server     	This sets the collation of the database server.
-If you do not set it to this value, you will
-						    	get problems running the openmrs liquibase files.
-This is because the default value is swedish collation yet openmrs uses utf8

-server.character-set-server 	This is the character set used by the database server.

 NOTE: When creating a new database using the openmrs database setup wizard, remember to replace the default connection string
 	  with the one above in the "Database Connection:" text field.

-	  The embedded mysql database engine is a fully functional database engine that you can connect too using any database GUI query tools like Navicat, EMS MySQL Manager, etc
+	  The embedded MariaDB4j database engine is a fully functional database engine that you can connect too using any database GUI query tools like Navicat, EMS MySQL Manager, etc